Robert J. Mislevy

+American Educational Research Association in 1988, National Council on Measurement in Education in 2003 and 2019 and the Psychometric Society in 2022.

-Mislevy has edited and written many books in educational measurement and psychometrics including the Bayesian Psychometric Modeling.
+Mislevy wrote and edited many books in educational measurement and psychometrics including the Bayesian Psychometric Modeling.
 "Bayesian networks in educational assessment", and "Computational Psychometrics: New Methodologies for a New Generation of Digital Learning and Assessment".

+He died on May 22, 2025.